Firewalls are not the end-all, be-all solution to information security. They are, however, a necessary component...

-- Not filtering packets for correct incoming and outgoing addresses.
+- Ensure that you're filtering packets for correct addresses based upon the SANS Top 20 Vulnerabilities List section titled Not filtering packets for correct incoming and outgoing addresses.

 - Ensure that you're filtering or disabling all unnecessary ports and common vulnerable ports based upon the SANS Top 20 Vulnerabilities List sections titled Large number of open ports and Common Vulnerable Ports.

 - If a malicious user can obtain physical access to the firewall, anything can happen.
 Ensure that physical access to the firewall is controlled.

 - A lot of times, firewalls are doing less (or more) than what they should be doing based on your business needs and information flow requirements.
 Keep your firewall configuration as simple as possible, and eliminate unneeded or redundant rules to ensure that the firewall is configured to support your specific needs.

 - Make sure the security rule set on the firewall remains consistent with the organization's written information security policy.
 You do have a security policy, don't you?

 - Consider using the following in conjunction with a firewall: